shanoaice/refined-lightspeed/README.md

 # Light Speed

-An insanely fast and performance-based Zola theme, ported from [Lite Speed Jekyll](https://github.com/bradleytaunt/lightspeed).
+An insanely fast and performance-based Zola theme, ported from [Light Speed Jekyll](https://github.com/bradleytaunt/lightspeed).

 Some fun facts about the theme: